Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework

-where $\omega_i$ and $\gamma_i$ are the real and imaginary parts of the $i$-th mode’s resonant frequency, respectively, and $\kappa$ and $\pm\sqrt{\gamma_1\gamma_2}$ are the near-field and far-field coupling terms.
-The $\pm$ sign corresponds to even (odd) symmetry with respect to the $x$--$y$ mirror plane.
-The condition for a Friedrich–Wintgen BIC is then
+where $\omega_i$ and $\gamma_i$ are the real and imaginary parts of the $i$-th mode resonant frequency, respectively, and $\kappa$ and $\pm\sqrt{\gamma_1\gamma_2}$ are the near-field and far-field coupling terms.
+The $\pm$ sign corresponds to even (odd) symmetry with respect to the $x$-$y$ mirror plane.
+Then, the condition for a Friedrich--Wintgen BIC is

-which yields a single solution under the assumption that $\gamma_i$ are approximately constant near the band crossing point.
-The choice of branch—whether the BIC occurs to the left or right of the crossing—depends on the signs of $\omega_1 - \omega_2$, $\gamma_1 - \gamma_2$, $\kappa$, and the mode symmetry.
+which yields a single solution under the assumption that $\gamma_i$ are approximately constant near the band-crossing point.
+The choice of the branch---whether the BIC occurs to the left or right of the crossing---depends on the signs of $\omega_1 - \omega_2$, $\gamma_1 - \gamma_2$, and $\kappa$, and the mode symmetry.
 If $\kappa \propto \delta$ is assumed, the band gap will be proportional to $\delta$.

 However, the three-band model exhibits more intricate physics.
 In this model, it is not necessary to assume that the BIC lies on the GR$_0^1$ band.
-A similar analysis can be conducted for the GR$_2^{-1}$ band, and the condition becomes:
+A similar analysis can be conducted for the GR$_2^{-1}$ band, and the condition becomes

-This condition for the Friedrich–Wintgen BIC on the GR$_2^{-1}$ band reveals a duality with that on the GR$_0^{1}$ band.
+This condition for the Friedrich--Wintgen BIC on the GR$_2^{-1}$ band reveals a duality with that on the GR$_0^{1}$ band.
 As shown in figure~\ref{fig:FW-BIC}(b), the dual solutions on the GR$_2^{-1}$ band are indicated by blue dots.
 These dual BICs appear very close to the crossing point between the GR$_0^{1}$ and GR$_2^{-1}$ bands.
-To quantitatively estimate their proximity to the crossing point, the region $\Delta k$—corresponding to the width of the band gap—is highlighted in gray in figure~\ref{fig:FW-BIC}(b).
-It is evident that the dual Friedrich–Wintgen BIC lies within this gray region.
-Unlike the original Friedrich–Wintgen BIC (denoted by a circle), the dual BIC does not exhibit a divergent-$Q$ factor.
-Although this solution always exists and represents the dual counterpart of a Friedrich–Wintgen BIC, it fails to exhibit the defining characteristics of a true BIC.
+To quantitatively estimate their proximity to the crossing point, the region $\Delta k$ corresponding to the width of the band gap is highlighted in grey in figure~\ref{fig:FW-BIC}(b).
+It is evident that the dual Friedrich--Wintgen BIC lies within this grey region.
+Unlike the original Friedrich--Wintgen BIC (denoted by a circle), the dual BIC does not exhibit a divergent-$Q$ factor.
+Although this solution always exists and represents the dual counterpart of a Friedrich--Wintgen BIC, it fails to exhibit the defining characteristics of a true BIC.